bencomp/stanbol/data/README.md

 ### DataFileProvider Service

-The DataFileProvoder Service is typically used by components that need to load big binary files to Apache Stanbol.
+The DataFileProvider Service is typically used by components that need to load big binary files to Apache Stanbol.
-See {stanbol-root}/commons/stanboltools/datafileprovider for details
+See {stanbol-root}/commons/stanboltools/datafileprovider for details.

 ### Bundleprovider